Recent Posts

 Unexpected vacation ending leads to rare tumor discovery

 Kelly and Jered Iverson of Grand Meadow, Minnesota, had planned a perfect Hawaiian vacation for themselves and their daughters, Isabelle (Izzy) and Emmy.
-In March, they enjoyed seven days on Maui, where they went whale watching, attended a luau, toured the Road to Hana and spent hours on the beach.
+They enjoyed seven days on Maui, where they went whale watching, attended a luau, drove the Road to Hana and spent hours on the beach.

 "Izzy is a great traveler," says Jered of his 11-year-old daughter, who was born with a developmental delay.
 "She likes to see all the sights and loves the beach."

-The scan ruled out appendicitis but revealed a shocking surprise.
-Izzy had a significant mass near her left lung.
+Izzy underwent a CT scan of her abdomen, which ruled out appendicitis but revealed a shocking surprise.
+She had a significant mass near her left lung.
 Its presence was staggering, but so was its composition.
-While additional tests would be necessary, the care team believed Izzy's mass was a teratoma.
+While additional tests would be necessary, the care team believed the mass was a teratoma.

 Transfer to Mayo Clinic